calvin-puram/Knowledge-Hub-for-Envoy-Proxy/README.md

 ## Case Studies
+In this section, readers will find case studies that showcase how various organizations have implemented Envoy in their operations.
+These case studies provide insights into the practical applications and benefits of using Envoy in different contexts.

 * [Dropbox: How we migrated Dropbox from Nginx to Envoy](https://dropbox.tech/infrastructure/how-we-migrated-dropbox-from-nginx-to-envoy).
 * [Mux: Envoy as a service-to-service proxy](https://www.mux.com/blog/envoy-as-a-service-to-service-proxy).
 * [Monzo: We deployed Envoy Proxy to make Monzo faster](https://monzo.com/blog/2019/04/03/deploying-envoy-proxy).